Placeholder text, please change

 • To read with accuracy and prosody

-• To use frequently occurring adjectives to describe visual images
+• To use doubles to add

 SCIENCE